cjwit/banjo_build/banjo_build.md

     <img src="images/sawing_rim_segments_sm.jpg" class="img-responsive" alt="Sawing rim segments">
 </a>

 From here, you just flip the stock (the long wood you are cutting) to align with your block, slide it down, and make the next cut.
 Take it off, flip the stock, slide it down, cut.

 When you get half of your segments for one of the laminations, lay them out on the floor.
 They should make a half circle.
 You can check by lining up a straight edge (a ruler or the long piece of wood that you're cutting).
 If it's way off, you'll want to adjust the angles and redo them.
 You can cut these a bit shorter (shave off the angle) and make a smaller rim if necessary.
 Since you're hopefully working with scrap, that's not a problem.
 A small half circle will give you the same angles as a large one.

 Once you're set, get your regular stock (or put it back on) and keep cutting.
 If you are doing 3 laminations of 8 segments, you'll need 24 of these segments.
-Lay out and check your octogons as you go.
+Lay out and check your octagons as you go.
 (This photo shows them glued and taped, which comes next, but you get the idea.)

 <a href="images/layout_segments.jpg">
     <img src="images/layout_segments_sm.jpg" class="img-responsive" alt="Laying out rim segments">